jadecobra/python_tdd_exercises/source/truth table 02: logical conjunction.rst

                    return True
            return False
     tests still pass
-* can we express these nested conditionals as one line? yes, we can use the ``and`` keyword
+* can I express these nested conditionals as one line? yes, I can use the ``and`` keyword
   .. code-block:: python

        def logical_conjunction(p, q):